 If everything is so good for us why are we all so sick?
 Part 2

-Last week’s blog highlighted how the checkmarks and buzz words you’ll find on food packaging are more marketing hype than helpful nutrition guidance.
-This is why savvy consumers have grown more and more reliant on the Ingredient List, which is subject to strict government oversight, to help them determine the quality of the food they are consuming.
+The previous blog highlighted how the checkmarks and buzzwords on food packaging are more marketing hype than helpful nutrition guidance.
+This is why savvy consumers increasingly rely on the ingredient list—believing it to be the one place where truth prevails.

-According to FDA rule 21 CFR 101.4(a), ingredients must be listed “in descending order of predominance by weight”, meaning that “the ingredient that weighs the most is listed first, and the ingredient that weighs the least is listed last”.
+According to FDA Rule 21 CFR 101.4(a), ingredients must be listed in descending order of predominance by weight.
+The ingredient that weighs the most is listed first, and the one that weighs the least is listed last.

 PEANUTS, SUGAR, HONEY, CORN SYRUP, PEANUT AND/OR COTTONSEED OIL, SALT, FRUCTOSE, CORNSTARCH, XANTHAN GUM